mixonic/rfcs/text/0000-module-unification-namespaces.md

 The return value from Ember's resolver implementation will be:

 * `null` if there is no matching resolution
-* `null` is there is a matching resolution that is top level (non local, non namespaced)
+* `null` is there is a matching resolution that is top level (non local, not from a package)
-* An absolute specifier if there is a matching local or namespaced resolution
+* An absolute specifier if there is a matching local or package-scoped resolution

 ### The addon migration path